BigSoftVideo/DOTE/sync-code.md

 ### Turning on CS Mode to synchronise the Transcript with the Media during playback <a id='cs-mode'></a>

-Unless `CS Mode` (show highlight of current sync-code block) is turned on, the Transcript will not automatically synchronise with the timeline during playback.
+Unless `CS Mode` (show highlight of current sync-code block) is turned on, the Editor will not automatically highlight the currently relevant block of transcript lines during playback.
 You can turn on `CS Mode`  mode by clicking the button at the top right of the Editor to enable the current [sync-code](sync-code.md) block to be highlighted as you play the media.

 [![CS Mode](images/sync-code/cs-mode.png)](images/sync-code/cs-mode.png)